tkataras/Automatic-Cell-Counting-with-TWS/README.md

 All input images should be in .PNG, .JPEG, or .TIF format.
 Preferably, images should be in .PNG format.
 ```
-Place the entire set of images you would like counted inside of [testing_area/images](testing_area/images).

 Place the set of images you would like to use as images to train the classifiers inside of [training_area/training_images](training_area/training_images).
 This is mainly for you to keep track of what images you used for training.

 Place the set of images you would like use for validation of the machine learning classifiers in [training_area/Validation_data](training_area/Validation_data).

+Place the entire set of images you would like counted inside of [testing_area/images](testing_area/images).

-These three sets should have no overlapping images for the most statstically valid automatic counts.
+These three folders __should not__ have overlapping images if you desire valid automatic counts.

-You will also need to create a .csv file storing the experimental condition data for your images.
-ACCT is set up to handle two condition comparisons automatically.
+You will also need to create a __.csv__ file storing the experimental condition data for your images.
+ACCT is set up to handle two or more condition comparisons automatically.
 Currently, this is neccessary even if you only have one condition.
-We refer to these files as genotype.csv for the validation data, and geno_full.csv for the experimental data.
+We refer to these files as __genotype.csv__ for the validation data, and __geno_full.csv__ for the full image dataset.
 ```
 genotype.csv
 ```
 Place this file inside of [training_area/](training_area/).

-The file will look similar to this with "geno" as a specified header and your conditions for each image of your training set in alphabetical order written in each row.
+The file will look similar to this with "geno" as a specified header and your conditions for each image written in each row.
+These conditions must be in the same order as your images in [training_area/Validation_data](training_area/Validation_data) which is in alphabetical order.

 <img src = "figures/genotypeCSV.PNG">